-List the typical tuition, required fees, and room and board for a full-time undergraduate student for the FULL 2001-2002 academic year.
-A full academic year refers to the period of time generally extending from September to June; usually equated to two semesters or trimesters, three quarters, or the period covered by a four-one-four plan.
+List the typical tuition, required fees, and room and board for a full-time undergraduate student for the FULL 2002-2003 academic year (30 semester hours or 45 quarter hours for institutions that derive annual tuition by multiplying credit hour cost by number of credits).
+A full academic year refers to the period of time generally extending from September to June; usually equated to two semesters, two trimesters, three quarters, or the period covered by a four-one-four plan.
 Room and board is defined as double occupancy and 19 meals per week or the maximum meal plan.
 Required fees include only charges that all full-time students must pay that are not included in tuition (e.g., registration, health, or activity fees.)
 Do not include optional fees (e.g., parking, laboratory use).
+2001-02 Rates...2002-2003 not yet available

 FIRST-YEAR UNDERGRADUATES

 PRIVATE INSTITUTIONS:

-PUBLIC INSTITUTIONS
+PUBLIC INSTITUTIONS In-district:

-In-district:

-1,612 1,612

-In-state (out-of-district):
+In-state (out-of-district): 1732 1732

-5,984 5,984

-Out-of-state:
+Out-of-state: 6314 6314

 NONRESIDENT ALIENS:

-REQUIRED FEES: 454 454
+REQUIRED FEES: 462 462

-ROOM AND BOARD: 2,866 2,866
+ROOM AND BOARD: (on-campus) 2866 2866

-(on-campus) 7

-ROOM ONLY: 1,260 1,260
+ROOM ONLY: (on-campus) 1260 1260

-(on-campus)

-BOARD ONLY: 1,606 1,606

-(on-campus meal plan)
+BOARD ONLY: (on-campus meal plan) 1606 1606

-Comprehensive tuition and room and board fee (if your college cannot provide separa fees): ate tuition and re oom and board Other G2.
+Comprehensive tuition and room and board fee (if your college cannot provide separa fees): te tuition and i room and board Other G2.
 Number of credits per term a student can take for the stated full-time tuition 10 minimum 20 maximum G3.
 Do tuition and fees vary by year of study (e.g., sophomore, junior, senior)?
 Yes ⊠ No G4.
 If tuition and fees vary by undergraduate instructional program, describe briefly: